danny316p/LEGO-Colors/README.md

 xsltproc clean_color_html.xslt LegoColors.xlsx.xml > output.html
 ```

 ...that will generate output.html for you, although I've also included that in this repository for the sake of convenience.
+If you're really lazy, here's a version of that hosted by GitHub: http://danny316p.github.io/LEGO-Colors/output.html